-setnext assigns a value to the next field setprev assigns a value to the prev field setboth assigns a value to the prev and next field setlink setchar setdisc links two noded sets the character field sets the pre, post and replace fields and optionally the subtype and penalty fields getfont used a lot in otf handling (glyph nodes are consulted a lot) getchar idem and also in other places getdisc returns the pre, post an dreplace fields getlist we often parse nested lists so this is a convenient one too (only works for hlist and vlist!) getleader comparable to list, seldom used in $T{\hbox{\it E}}X$ (but needs frequent consulting like lists; leaders could have been made a dedicated node type) getfield generic getter, sufficient for the rest (other field names are often shared so a specific getter makes no sense then)
+getnext parsing nodelist always involves this one getprev used less but is logical companion to getnext getboth returns the next and prev pointer of a node getid consulted a lot getsubtype consulted less but also a topper getfont used a lot in otf handling (glyph nodes are consulted a lot) getchar idem and also in other places getdisc returns the pre, post and replace fields and optionally when true is passed also the tail fields. getlist we often parse nested lists so this is a convenient one too (only works for hlist and vlist!) getleader comparable to list, seldom used in $T{\hbox{\it E}}X$ (but needs frequent consulting like lists; leaders could have been made a dedicated node type) getfield generic getter, sufficient for the rest (other field names are often shared so a spe- cific getter makes no sense then)